Energy in Australia: Coal

+Australia is the fourth-largest coal producing country in the world.
+Newcastle is the largest coal export port in the world.
+In 2005, Australia mined 301 million tonnes of hard coal (which converted to at least 692.3 million tonnes of co2 emitted) and 71 million tonnes of brown coal (which converted to at least 78.1 million tonnes of co2).)
+Coal is mined in every state of Australia.
+It provides about 85% of Australia's electricity production and is Australia's largest export commodity.
+75% of the coal mined in Australia is exported, mostly to eastern Asia.
+In 2005, Australia was the largest coal exporter in the world with 231 million tonnes of hard coal.
+Australian black coal exports are expected by some to increase by 2.6% per year to reach 438 million tonnes by 2029–30, but the possible introduction of emissions trading schemes in customer countries as provided for under the Kyoto Protocol may affect these expectations in the medium term.

+The main source of Australia's electricity generation is coal.
 In 2003, coal-fired plants produced 58.4% of the total capacity, followed by hydropower (19.1%, of which 17% is pumped storage), natural gas (13.5%), liquid/gas fossil fuel-switching plants (5.4%), oil products (2.9%), wind power (0.4%), biomass (0.2%) and solar (0.1%).
+In 2003, coal-fired power plants generated 77.2% of the country's total electricity production, followed by natural gas (13.8%), hydropower (7.0%), oil (1.0%), biomass (0.6%) and solar and wind combined (0.3%).

 The total generating capacity from all sources in 2008-9 was approximately 51 GW with average capacity utilisation of 52%.
 Coal-fired plants constituted a majority of generating capacity which in 2008-9 was 29.4 GW.
 In 2008–9, a total of 143.2 TWh of electricity was produced from black coal and 56.9 TWh from brown coal.
 Depending on the cost of coal at the power station, the long-run marginal cost of coal-based electricity at power stations in eastern Australia is between 7 and 8 cents per kWh, which is around $79 per MWh.